 The Internship Coordinator provides the referrals to students.
 The internships are dictated by their availability.
 Therefore, there is no control on the part of the student

 The School of Social Work collaboratively works with students, faculty, and the Student Accessibility Center (SAC) to ensure accessibility in and out of the classroom.
 The implementation of academic accommodations is a shared responsibility between the student, faculty, and SAC.
 Please contact the SAC to discuss accommodations for internship placement.
 We recommend that you contact SAC prior to applying for your 1st or 2nd level internship.

 The best way to prepare for the field experience/internship is to adjust your life to accommodate the rigors and requirements of the program.
 This may mean adjusting a work schedule, etc. Another great way to prepare is to do a little research on your placement - what types of services do they provide; what is there population primarily; what types of professionals are in the building, etc. This will give you a knowledge base from which you can start and grow while in the placement.
 Lastly, you can be relaxed and be open to the new experience.

 Students may complete a field placement at their place of employment.
 However, there are strict guidelines and requirements in order for a student’s workplace to become an approved partner agency.
 The student must first submit a detailed proposal.
 In addition, the agency/place of employment must complete an application to become a Field Partner.
-Please see page 10 of the Loyola University Chicago School of Social Work Field Education Manual for additional information.
+Please see page 30 of the School of Social Work Field Education Manual for additional information.